 * Ronald K. Brown travels to Abidjan, Cote d’Ivoire to teach contemporary dance to the theater company Koteba Ensemble.
 This experience is the first of several teaching trips that Brown makes over the next three years of four-to-six week durations.
 Working in Africa expands Brown’s movement vocabulary and shapes his awareness of his artistic potential and his role in contemporary dance.

 * Performer Renee Redding Jones receives a Bessie Awardfor her performance of "Dirt Road" at Dance Theater Workshop

 * Dirt Road premieres.
 This evening-length work is first presented at the Biennale de la Danse in Lyon, France.
 Based on considerable personal, historic and spiritual research, it tells of a family whose members, separated by their own lives, reunite for a funeral and a celebration.
 This work solidifies Brown’s use of storytelling as a primary creative source.

 * Judith Jamison meets a 21 year-old, precocious dancer, Ronald K. Brown, while he is performing with Jennifer Muller’s company.
-She later sees a dance that he choreographed for the Cleo Parker Robinson Ensemble and invites Brown to create a piece for the Alvin Ailey American Dance Theater.
+She later sees "Ebony Magazine To A Village" that he choreographed for the Cleo Parker Robinson Ensemble and invites Brown to create a piece for the Alvin Ailey American Dance Theater.